runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_3/README.md

-Besides being more verbose and thus tedious to write, this ordinary rule is also more error-prone; for example, we may forget the `Rest` variable in the right-hand-side, etc.  Moreover, the concurrent semantics of K allows for its rules to be interpreted as concurrent transactions, where the context is all read-only, while the sub-terms which actually rewrite are read/write; thus, K rule instances can apply concurrently if they only overlap on read-only parts, while they cannot if regarded as ordinary rewrite logic rules.
+Besides being more verbose and thus tedious to write, this ordinary rule is also more error-prone; for example, we may forget the `Rest` variable in the right-hand-side, etc.  Moreover, the concurrent semantics of K allows for its rules to be interpreted as *concurrent transactions*, where the context is the read-only component of the transaction, while the subterms which are rewritten are read/write component of the transaction;
+thus, K rule instances can apply concurrently if they only overlap on read-only parts, while they cannot if regarded as ordinary rewrite logic rules.
 Note: our current implementation of the K tool is not concurrent, so K rules are in fact desugared as normal rewrite rules in the K tool.